MPL Philippines: MDL Philippines

-^{1} - Formerly known as ECHO Proud and Liquid ECHO.

-Italic - Team pulled out of the league.
+MDL Philippines is the developmental league for MPL Philippines.
+The league was established in 2023 and includes both MPL academy teams and independent teams.

 Rivalries

 Sunsparks-ONIC Philippines

 Sunsparks and ONIC Philippines had one of the most-anticipated Grand Finals during Seasons 4 and 5 and a rivalry between both teams led up to their back-to-back appearances in the Finals.
 ONIC was led by the "Royal Duo" Johnmar "OhMyV33Nus" Villaluna and Daneire James "Wise" Del Rosario during this time meanwhile Sunsparks had the services of current MPL players Kiel "KielVJ" Cruzem, Christian "Rafflesia" Fajura, Renz "RENZIO" Cadua and ECHO's Jaypee "Jaypee" Cruz.
 Both ONIC and Sunsparks topped the Season 4 Regular Season standings, each having an 8–1 record.
 Despite having a higher plus/minus differential for Sunsparks, ONIC was able to top the standings.

 In the Season 4 Grand Finals, ONIC Philippines were poised to take Game 3 for their first title.
 However, Sunsparks would win the game after a counter save by Sunsparks' Rafflesia.
 This gave the ability for the team's Minions to reach the base while members of ONIC Philippines were pushing the mid-lane, sending the series to Game 5.
 Sunsparks would ultimately win Game 5 and their first of two organization titles for MPL Philippines.

 Season 5 would see a rematch between Sunsparks and ONIC Philippines.
 Sunsparks had an 8–1 record while ONIC placed third with a 7–2 record.
 After an altercation in Game 3 in the Upper-Brackets, ONIC would crawl their way back to the Finals from the Lower-Brackets to face a rematch with Sunsparks.
 It is worth to point out that ONIC Philippines' roamer Allen "Baloyskie" Baloy (formerly known as Greed) switched teams during the offseason and joined Sunsparks.
 Meanwhile, Sunsparks' former Roamer Cedric "Fuzaken" Pasusani joined ONIC.

 Sunsparks would dismantle ONIC Philippines in their last altercation, becoming the first organization in MPL history to win back-to-back titles.
 Sunsparks would see their roster be acquired by AURA Philippines (now: ECHO Philippines) while ONIC Philippines continued to be one of the eight franchises of MPL Philippines.